DIvineJMd/Agriculture_intgration/readme.md

 - **Kaggle**: Offers static datasets for analysis.
 - **ETL Pipeline**: Built with Python and cloud tools.
 - **NVIDIA LLaMA Model**: Implements advanced language capabilities for the chatbot.
-- **Streamlit/Django/Flask**: Frameworks used for web application development (specify the one implemented).

 ---